What Is Title Insurance?

 Common title defects and issues

-Even thorough title searches can miss critical defects that threaten your property ownership.
-Here are the most frequent title problems that can cost homeowners thousands:
+Even professional, thorough title searches can miss critical defects that threaten your property ownership.
+These are the most frequent title problems that can cost you thousands if you’re uninsured:

-• Outstanding liens: Unpaid contractor bills, tax debts or judgments
+• Outstanding liens: These include unpaid contractor bills, tax debts or court judgments attached to the property.

-• Boundary disputes: Unclear property lines may require expensive surveys and legal fees
+• Boundary disputes: Unclear property lines may require expensive surveys and legal intervention to resolve.

 • Recording errors: Clerical mistakes in public records may cloud your title, requiring thousands in legal fees to correct